PaRr0tBoY/Awesome-Vivaldi/README.md

-# Community JS Mods and CSS used in this repository
+# Community JS Mods and CSS Included in this modpack

 [📸 Element Capture](https://forum.vivaldi.net/topic/103686/element-capture?_=1758777284963)
 > This mod adds the function of automatically selecting the area to capture when taking screenshots.